dwrobel/flatcam/README.md

 26.02.2019

 - added a function to read the parameters from ToolChange macro Text Box (I need to move it from CNCJob to Excellon and Geometry)
+- fixed the geometry adding to the self.apertures in the case when regions are done without declaring any aperture first (Allegro does that).
+Now, that geometry will be stored in the '0' aperture with type REG

 25.02.2019